 The department formed in 1969 with courses intended to foster awareness of the role of African Americans in the development of the United States.
 Courses also were designed to promote understanding of the conditions and concerns of African Americans.
 Since then, the curriculum has grown and has become more comprehensive.

 Students in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

-The center offers programs and services to meet the needs of African American studies majors, including conferences, workshops, forums, film series, and discussion groups; private rooms for confidential consultations; study areas; computers; a library; employment listings; and social areas.
+The center offers programs and services to meet the needs of African American Studies majors, including conferences, workshops, forums, film series, and discussion groups; private meeting rooms; study areas; computers; a library; employment listings; and social areas.

 The African American Studies Program alerts students to study abroad opportunities of special interest, including Africa, the Caribbean, South America, and Mexico.

 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.